-The third man was Gordon Craven, who like Jason was a Scotsman.
+The third man was Gordon Craven, a short, wiry individual, who like Jason was a Scotsman.
 “Maybe you should fuck off back up the road to Glasgow—they don’t use so many guns up there—so I’ve been told.”

-Jason had dialled his phone to get back up, but the three men in front of him made it obvious that they had guns tucked under their jackets.
+Jason had dialled his phone to get back-up, but the three men in front of him made it obvious that they had guns tucked under their jackets.
 If he did anything rash, he’d be left to die beside his boss.
-This assassination was a clear message—‘let things drop on your big case’.
+This assassination was a clear message—‘let things drop on your present investigation’.
 The three thugs got into a car and drove off, and a crowd assembled.
 A few minutes later a handful of uniformed officers arrived and took control, cordoning the area and taking statements.

-By pausing to lock the car, Detective Sergeant Jason Knight had been dragged into a living nightmare.
-He’d heard the shots, and run around the corner to see his superior had been shot dead.
-Three known criminals had stood waiting for him to arrive on the scene.
-They must have known about the unmarked car around the corner and they wanted to flaunt their weapons before leaving.
+By pausing at the car to respond to a radio message, Detective Sergeant Jason Knight had been dragged into a living nightmare.
+He’d heard the shots, and in his brief absence his superior had been shot dead.
+The three known criminals had stood waiting for him to arrive on the scene.
+They must have known about the unmarked car around the corner and they’d wanted to flaunt their weapons before leaving.
 All three had laughed as they left the scene.
+Everything had been choreographed.

-In other countries, Jason would have been armed, and in those countries, he could have taken some sort of immediate action, but not in the United Kingdom.
-He’d been left impotent as the armed murderers left the scene.
+In other countries, Jason would have been armed, and he could have taken some sort of immediate action, but not in the United Kingdom.
+He’d been left impotent as the armed murderers drove off.
 Even when Jason had rallied and asked for some of those nearby to come forward as witnesses, the majority of people had said they didn’t see anything.

-All of this was playing back over in his mind when a man nearby laughed loudly and was joined by his companion.
+A man nearby laughed loudly and was joined by a companion.